 - Whole grains, beans, legumes, nuts and seeds daily

-- Fish-eating is also limited to small portions, no more than 3 times a week usually consisting of sardines, cod and anchovies.
+- Small portions of fish.
+No more than 3 times a week usually consisting of sardines, cod and anchovies.
 These types of fish often contain less mercury

 - 5-10 portions of fruits and vegetables a day (95% veg a day)